-In order to “smoke” a turkey on a gas grill, you will need to soak 2-3 cups of wood chips in water and place them over direct heat.
-Place your turkey on the other side of the grill in a roasting pan and cook it low and slow.
+In order to smoke a turkey on a gas grill, you will need to soak 2-3 cups of wood chips in water and place them over direct heat.
+Place your turkey on the other side of the grill in a roasting pan and cook it low and slow, following the instructions above.

 Wood Pellet Grill